 Within the site, place importance on having many different species and elements.
-A diversity of crops allows for resilience in a landscape and helps to support a more dynamic ecosystem of birds, pests, and companion plants.
+A diversity of crops allows for resilience in a landscape and helps to support a more dynamic ecosystem including both beneficial and pest animals, insects, and plants.
 Consider including different varieties of the same plant as well as including many different types of plants: annuals, perennials, edibles, and pollinator plants.
-This will offer the landscape a resiliency against disease organisms and pests, and it will create a more interesting look and feel.
+This will offer the landscape resilience against disease organisms and pests, and it will create a more interesting look and feel.

 7. Optimize Edges and Value the Marginal